Footnote(s): (a) Real income measure: reference year 2009-10.

 Real net national disposable income is a key measure of Australia's economic wellbeing.
 It adjusts gross domestic product (GDP) for income flows between Australia and overseas, for changes in the relative prices of our exports and imports (the terms of trade) and for depreciation of fixed capital used in the production process, as these influences can increase or decrease the capacity of Australia and Australians to buy goods and services.
 These goods and services include food, clothing, housing, electricity, fuel, health care, transport, communications, recreation, social welfare and culture and education.

-For a more in-depth discussion about how national income relates to progress and whether it is improving in Australia, please see the National income chapter in Measures of Australia’s Progress, 2010 (cat. no. 1370.0).
+For a more in-depth discussion about how national income relates to progress, please see the National income chapter in Measures of Australia's Progress, 2010 (cat. no. 1370.0).